 Maximum number of Dwelling Units per Building: 4

 The Town promotes site planning that expresses the rural character of the Town and quality of design.
-Accordingly, the maximum number of Dwelling Units per Building may be increased if, at the Planning Board’s sole discretion, an applicant demonstrates that a higher number of Dwelling Units per Building better retains the rural character of the Town.
+Accordingly, the maximum number of Dwelling Units per Building may be increased if, at the Planning Board’s sole discretion, an applicant demonstrates that a higher number of Dwelling Units per Building better retains the rural character of the Town, or allows reuse of existing structures.

 Criteria that the Planning Board will use to evaluate applications for buildings with more than 4 Dwelling Units per Building include: